Notes from a Small Island: Reception

 In an opinion poll organised for World Book Day in 2003, Notes from a Small Island was voted by BBC Radio 4 listeners as the book which best represented England.

 The book was adapted for Carlton Television in 1998 and appeared as a six-part 30-minute documentary broadcast on ITV from 10 January to 14 February 1999.
 The book is also available in audio book format.

 Heavily abridged, the book was read in five fifteen-minute episodes by Kerry Shale for BBC Radio 4.
-It has been repeated on BBC Radio 7 several times.
+It has been repeated on BBC Radio 4 Extra several times.

 Bryson praises the city of Durham in the book.
 He later became Chancellor of Durham University from 2005 to 2011.

 The title of Briton Neil Humphreys' book Notes from an Even Smaller Island (written on his experiences in the former Crown Colony of Singapore) is a reference to Bryson's book, Humphreys stating in 2012, "When I read Bill Bryson's travel books, I was inspired to do something similar in Asia (some might say rip him off!
 Luckily, Bill Bryson doesn't say that!)".

-Dear Bill Bryson: Footnotes from a Small Island (2015) is an irreverent homage to Notes from a Small Island, wherein Ben Aitken retraces Bryson’s journey as precisely as possible – same hotels, same plates of food, same amount of time in the bath – before finishing outside his house on Christmas Eve.